PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 1. Clone the project to your local Git repository

 Method 2
-1. Download the compressed project file
+1. Download the compressed project file from github
 2. Extract the file in local project folder

 STEP 2: CREATE MAVEN PROJECT